lowRISC/lowrisc-site/content/docs/diplomacy/index.md

 ~~~

 This is a two piece cake pattern (while there is also a three piece cake pattern)
-where the first class `ExampleRocketSystem` is the parent `LazyModule` class the actual hardware `Module` class `ExampleRocketSystemModule`.
+where the first class `ExampleRocketSystem` is the parent `LazyModule` class of the actual hardware `Module` class `ExampleRocketSystemModule`.
-The `LazyModule` class contains all the diplomacy objects associated with the hardware component (the lazy variable `module`) to be generated.
+The `LazyModule` class contains all the Diplomacy objects associated with the hardware component (the lazy variable `module`) to be generated.
-At Scala-run-time, the evaluation of the lazy variable `module` (the actual hardware) triggers all the diplomacy nodes in the `LazyModule` to be evaluated.
+At Scala-run-time, the evaluation of the lazy variable `module` (the actual hardware) triggers all the Diplomacy nodes in the `LazyModule` to be evaluated.

-The trait for the `LazyModule` and the `Module` are always appear in a pair (so called two piece cake pattern).
+The trait for the `LazyModule` and the `Module` always appear in a pair (so called two piece cake pattern).
 Take the memory port for an example.
-The trait `HasMasterAXI4MemPort` extends the `LazyModule` with necessary diplomacy components and utility methods,
+The trait `HasMasterAXI4MemPort` extends the `LazyModule` with necessary Diplomacy components and utility methods,
 while the `HasMasterAXI4MemPortModuleImp` make the necessary hardware extensions to the hardware `Module`.

 Let us take a look of the detailed definition of the two: